-Disclaimer: If for you, the bush is wood in space with a few critters thrown in, this will seem a bit left field so maybe it’s not the blog for you!
-It’s not inspiring or uplifting, but I still think it’s important…
+If for you, the bush is just wood in space with a few critters thrown in, you’ll think I’m a fruit-loop if you read this, so it’s probably better for us all if you don’t.
+It’s not inspiring or uplifting today, but I still think it’s important…

 I’m not what you’d consider a spiritual person.
 Despite plenty of soul searching at the time, I haven’t believed in a god in 20 years (or more).
 My logical brain couldn’t rationalise it and since then, that side of things hasn’t had a lot of thought.
 But recent experiences have me questioning if spirituality is really so black and white for me after all.

 As far as our ups and downs go in life, last year wasn’t spectacular for me.
 Three quarters of the way through I I had to find a way to change course.
 For me that’s dropping everything and losing myself (not literally!) in the bush.
 While hiking is great, the scenery was epic and a challenge has it’s own appeal, the real reason was for the deep healing I only know how to come by with solo time in the bush.